11ty/eleventy-benchmark/README.md

 * Median per template: 2 ms (0%)
 ```

+### Use with Speedscope

+This benchmark uses Node’s --cpu-prof arg to create a `.cpuprofile` output that can be uploaded to [speedscope.app](speedscope.app).

 ### Steps to add additional template type

 1. See `make-liquid-files.sh` as a template script to generate a bunch of sample files for a template type.